-

 Inside the relentless race for AI capacity

-Close to 95 per cent of commercially available AI computing power is operated by US and Chinese tech groups.
+A study from Oxford university found that close to 95 per cent of commercially available AI computing power is operated by US and Chinese tech groups.

 -